Regular walking can help you maintain a healthy lifestyle and remain independent.

 Clothing and footwear

-Ensure you wear the correct shoes for walking.
-Comfortable clothing and footwear work well for most people.
+Ensure you wear the best suitable footwear for walking.
+Comfortable sneakers with proper arch support work well for most people.
 If you have issues with your feet or need specific footwear advice, talk to your doctor or podiatrist.

 Stay safe while walking